The most popular Halloween costumes by year may surprise you!

 1956: Anna Leonowens

 The King and I is one of those iconic Broadway musicals that everyone’s at least heard of.
 And when the film adaptation of the Rodgers & Hammerstein musical hit theaters in 1956, Halloween inspiration basically jumped right off of the screen.
-The movie’s female protagonist, Anna Leonowens (played by Deborah Kerr), was the perfect costume for those seeking a bit of glamour and an excuse to wear a ball gown and a sleek updo.
-Find out how the stars influence your candy preferences with your zodiac sign’s favorite candy.
+The movie’s female protagonist Anna Leonowens (played by Deborah Kerr), was one of the most popular Halloween costumes by year for those seeking a bit of glamour and an excuse to wear a ball gown and a sleek updo.

 1957: Frankenstein

 There’s no doubt that Frankenstein, the star of Mary Shelley’s 1818 novel of the same name, was one of the biggest Halloween costume trends of the 1950s.
 But science fiction and horror fans really broke out the green paint and neck bolts on October 31, 1957.
 Why?
 Frankenstein was dominating the comic-book world, and movies about the monster were airing on TV.
-Fun fact that only true bookworms know: Victor Frankenstein is actually the name of the doctor, not the monster.
-You can up your spook factor this Halloween with these simple no-carve decoration ideas for pumpkins.
+Halloween trivia that only true bookworms know: Victor Frankenstein is actually the name of the doctor, not the monster.

 1958: Zorro